 This course is designed to introduce students to the field of pastoral care and counseling.
 A Bible-based, reality-focused, five-session model will be learned.
 In addition, the class will emphasize application heavily through the use of role play.
-Specific clinical issues to be considered include marital and family distress, depression, grief, and spiritual direction.
+Specific clinical issues to be considered include marital and family distress, depression, grief, and spiritual direction (course formerly titled "Pastoral Counseling").